Jkavadias21/Soupa-Dude/README.md

 My first 2D platformer in unity.

 Project Goals:
--To have fun making a game from scratch(including assets) -To enhancce my unity and c# skills.
+-To have fun making a game from scratch(including assets).
+-To enhancce my unity and c# skills.
+-Add to my programming portfolio.